247 Solitaire title image

 The name Solitaire is often used as a catch-all title to refer to various styles of one-player games, which don’t necessarily need to involve cards.
 This also gives us a clue as to why Solitaire is called Solitaire.

+You may be wondering, why is it called Solitaire?
 “Solitaire” comes from the French word for “solitary.”
 The variation of Solitaire many of us know, simply called “Solitaire” in the US and Canada, is also called Klondike.
 However, the Solitaire family of games is called Patience in European countries—namely England, Germany, and Poland—for the patience required to beat them; Scandinavian countries call it “cabale.”

 Whatever you call it and whatever version you play, there’s no denying its global popularity.